Skip to contents

 @ doi : chr NA

 As above mentioned, the CoreEngine does not handle data processing directly.
-The data processing is delegated to child engines, where specific ProcessingSettings can be applied.
-A simple example is given below by creating a child RamanEngine and accessing the spectra from the analyses (added as full paths to .asc files on disk).
-Note that the workflow and results are still empty, as no data processing methods were applied.
+The data processing is delegated to child engines.
+A simple example is given below by creating a child RamanEngine from a vector of paths to asc files with Raman spectra.
+The Raman spectra are used internally to initiate a RamanAnalyses (child class of Analyses), holding the raw data and any data processing Results objects.
+Note that the Workflow and Results are still empty, as no data processing methods were applied.

 # Example raman .asc files